However, forex markets are the playground of the ultimate institutional big dogs.

 Currency Funds in Comparison

 The best way to view your chances of making money on currency investing is to look at the professionals.
-Consider the returns on the top-performing currency mutual funds, as reported in March, 2013 when the Dow Jones Industrial Average was making new historical highs: Morningstar lists currency funds with consistent top performance as reporting losses of 1.14 percent, up to gains of 1.13 percent return on investment over the previous three months.
+Consider the returns on the top-performing managed currency funds, as reported in April, 2017 when the Dow Jones Industrial Average was making new historical highs: Barclays Currency Trader Index has tracked a selection of currency funds with consistent top performance over the past thirty years.

 Trading success can be as much to with following trading and market timing strategies as to individual skill.

-Over five years, the highest annualized gain reported was 3.84 percent.
+Since the start, the annualized gain reported was 6.4 percent.
 These do not represent huge profits unless you are investing huge capital or using a lot of leverage.

 In fact, if you had invested $12,000 in a top quality intermediate bond fund in March 2008, your investment would probably be worth more than $16,000 in March 2013.
 That is an annualized total return of over 6.5 percent in a top-rated, relatively low-risk investment.